safiyawarsi10-png/san-diego-courtcase-data-extractor/README.md

 Released under the **MIT License**.
 Use at your own risk.
 Respect website terms of service and privacy laws.
 This repository is for research and journalism support, **not legal advice**.

 ---

+## 14. Acknowledgments

+- **Pillars of the Community** (https://www.potcsd.org/) — for getting this project started and defining requirements.
+- Thanks to volunteers and contributors for building a transparent, reproducible workflow.

+---